annassanchez/elementsofai/part01_introduction_to_ai/introduction.md

 - Explain the principles of three supervised classification methods: the nearest neighbor method, linear regression, and logistic regression.

 # Chapter 05: Neural networks

+<h3>Areas like natural language and image processing have traditionally been sore points of AI.
+Neural networks and deep learning are being used to achieve, significant improvements in these areas.</h3>

+## I. Neural network basics

+<h3>Our next topic, deep learning and neural networks tend to attract more interest than many of the other topics.</h3>

+One of the reasons for the interest is the hope to understand our own mind, which emerges from neural processing in our brain.
+ANother reason is the advances in machine learning achieved within the recent years by combining massive data sets and deep learning techniques.

+### What are neural networks?

+To better understand the whole, we will start by discussing the individual units that make it up.
+A neural network can mean either a "real" biological neural network such as the one in your brain, or an artificial neural network simulated in a computer.

+> <h3>Deep Learning</h3>
+>
+> Deep learning refers to certain kinds of machine learnign
+>
+> Deep learning refers to certain kinds of machine learnign techniques where several "layers" of simple processing units are connected in a network so that the input to the system is passed through each one of them in turn.
+This architecture has been inspired by the processing of visual information in the brain coming through the eyes and captured by the retina.
+This depth allows the network to learn more complex structures without requiring unrealistically large amounts of data.
+>
+> <h3>Neurons, cell bodies, and signals</h3>
+>
+>A neural network, either biological and artificial, consists of a large number of simple units, neurons, that receive and transit signals to each other.
+The neurons are very simple processors of information, consistning of a cell body and wires that connect the neurons to each other.
+Most of the time, they do nothing but sit still and watch for signals coming in through the wires.
+>
+> <h3>Dentrites, axons, and synapses</h3>
+> In the biological lingo, we call the wires that provide the input to the neuronal dendrites.
+Sometimes, depending on the incoming signals, the neuron may fire and send a signal out for the other neurons to receive.
+The wire that transmits the outgoing signal is called an axon.
+Each axon may be connected to one or more dentrites at intersections that are called synapses.

+Isolated from its fellow-neurons, a single neuron is quite unimpressive, and capable of only a very restricted set of behaviors.
+When connected to each other, however, the system resulting from their concerted action can become extremely complex.
+To find evidence of this, look no further than (to use legal jargon) "Exhibit A": your brain!
+The behaviour of the system is determined by the ways in which the neurons are wired together.
+Each neacts to the incoming signals in a specific signals in a specific way that can also adapt over time.
+This adaptation is known to be the key to functions such as memory and learning.

+## II.
+How neural networks are built

+## III.
+Advanced neural network techniques

 # Chapter 06: Implications